 - To send you information or offers on behalf of our event partners;

-- Where you have registered your account from the United Kingdom, the European Union, Australia, New Zealand or Canada, we will rely on your consent to contact you.
+- Where you have registered your account from the United Kingdom, the European Union, Australia, New Zealand or Canada, we will rely on your consent to contact you or your existing relationship with us based on our previous dealings (such as ticket transactions or registrations) for marketing purposes.
 Where you have registered your account from the United States, or in other scenarios (for example, measuring the effectiveness of our marketing), we will rely on our legitimate interests as a business, always ensuring that your rights are protected.

 - For the purposes of tailoring our services to you to enhance your user experience: